-Wedding invitations and all the stationaries, including newspaper ads, church booklets, invitation cards, menus, place cards, thank you cards and a guest book is around 400-600 euros.
+Wedding invitations and other stationery, such as newspaper ads, church booklets, invitation cards, menus, place cards, thank you cards, and a guest book, can total around 600 euros.

 Photo: Weigert Images

-Let’s not forget the honeymoon.
-If you have a destination wedding in Germany, it is definitely worth staying in the country or otherwise you might travel to an exotic faraway location and spend a couple thousand of euros there.
+Don’t forget the honeymoon, either!
+If you’re having a destination wedding in Germany, you can either stay in the country or travel to an exotic location, spending a couple thousand euros for an unforgettable experience.

-Would you like more info on our wedding photography and wedding film services in Germany?
-Please don’t hesitate to contact us.
+We hope you found this information helpful, and if you’re interested in our wedding photography and film services in Germany, please don’t hesitate to contact us.